glennfawcett/cockroachdb_troubleshooting/issues/hotrange/repo_single_hotvalue.md

 EOF
 ```

-Monitor the workload from the DB Console to see QPS and CPU actvity as you run the following tests.
+Monitor the workload from the DB Console to see QPS and CPU activity as you run the following tests.
+If you don't yet have the `workload` tool, the [repo_hot_singlerange_table.md](repo_hot_singlerange_table.md) writeup shows how to download.

 **Run without follower reads:**
 ```bash